Merutochan/TSC/README.md

 # Configuration
 Open the scripts and set up your stuff!

-- __defnotes__ needs a PATH for the .json file, and optional access to an STMP server to send a notifier via email.
+- __defnotes__ needs a PATH for the .xml file, and optional access to an STMP server to send a notifier via email.
 - __streamers__ needs your Twitch username and the ID of your Twitch API (just register on the Twitch API website).
 - The other files also require a PATH for .xmls and such.